You probably believe that you’re never going to improve your finances. After all, you’re not a money expert.

-It wasn’t easy but with hard work, you were able to save hundreds of dollars in 30 days.
-You broke limiting beliefs and adopted better money habits.
-And now you’re feeling confident about your financial future.
+It wasn’t easy but with hard work, you’ll be able to save hundreds of dollars in 30 days.

-The truth is you can live a happier life once you start adopting better money habits.
+The truth is you can live a happier life once you adopt better money habits.
 But, you need the discipline to take action each day.
 This challenge isn’t only about saving money, it’s about breaking bad habits.

 Most people believe they’re doomed to their bad money habits.
 But not you.
-You know have all the tools you need to save $500 a month.
+You know have all the tools you need to save $500.

 What’s going to stop you this time?